apache/camel-website/content/blog/LanguageSupportTooling-0.0.20/index.md

 preview: Language Support for Apache Camel - VS Code extension 0.0.20
 ---

-Disclaimer: this article has been first published on [developers.redhat.com](https://developers.redhat.com/blog/2019/12/16/vs-code-language-support-for-apache-camel-0-0-20-release/)

 During the past months, several noticeable new features have been added to improve the developer experience of application based on Apache Camel.
 These updates are available in the [0.0.20 release of Visual Studio (VS) Code extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-apache-camel).

 Before going into the list of updates in detail, I want to note that I mentioned in the title the VS Code Extension release because VS Code extension is covering the broader set of new features.
 Don't worry if you are using another IDE, though, most features are also available in all other IDEs that support the Camel Language Server (Eclipse Desktop, Eclipse Che, and more).